 EXECUTIVE SUMMARY

-As part of the Fiscal Year 2012-13 budget process, Governor Brown signed Senate Bill (SB) 1008 (Chapter 33, Statutes of 2012) and SB 1036 (Chapter 45, Statutes of 2012), which enacted law to implement the Governor’s Coordinated Care Initiative (CCI), effective as early as March 1, 2013.
-SB 1008 requires DHCS to submit a written programmatic transition plan for implementation of the beneficiary protection provisions of the CCI to the fiscal and applicable policy committees of the Legislature no later than ninety days after enactment, which is September 25, 2012.
+Governor Brown signed Senate Bill (SB) 1008 (Committee on Budget and Fiscal Review, Chapter 33, Statutes of 2012) and SB 1036 (Committee on Budget and Fiscal Review, Chapter 45, Statutes of 2012), as part of the Budget Act of 2012, which enacted the Coordinated Care Initiative (CCI), effective as early as March 1, 2013.
+SB 1008 requires the Department of Health Care Services (DHCS) to submit a written programmatic Transition Plan for implementation of the beneficiary protection provisions of the CCI to the relevant fiscal and policy committees of the Legislature no later than 90 days after enactment.

-The law directs DHCS to coordinate with the California Department of Social Services, California Department of Aging, and Department of Managed Health Care and convene at least two stakeholder meetings to obtain input that guides the development of the Transition Plan.
+The law directs DHCS to coordinate with the California Department of Social Services (CDSS), the California Department of Aging (CDA), and the Department of Managed Health Care (DMHC), and to convene at least two public stakeholder meetings to obtain input that guides the development of the Transition Plan.
 Stakeholders include beneficiaries, providers, advocates, counties, managed care health plans and representatives of the Legislature.
-DHCS has scheduled two stakeholder meetings regarding the Coordinated Care Initiative (CCI) Transition Plan that will be submitted to the California Legislature in late September.
-Stakeholders will have an opportunity to review the Transition Plan and submit comments before a final version is sent to the Legislature.
+DHCS hosted two stakeholder meetings regarding this CCI Transition Plan.
+Stakeholders had an opportunity to review the draft Transition Plan and submit comments before a final version was sent to the Legislature.

 As required by SB 1008, this Transition Plan provides:

-A description of how access and quality of service shall be maintained during and immediately after implementation of the CCI in order to prevent unnecessary disruption of services to beneficiaries
+A description of how access and quality of service shall be maintained during and immediately after implementation of the CCI in order to prevent unnecessary disruption of services to beneficiaries.

-B. Explanations of the operational steps, timelines, and key milestones for determining when and how the components of Welfare and Institutions Code Section 14182.17 (d), paragraphs (1) to (9), inclusive, shall be implemented.
-These paragraphs represent the core beneficiary protection provisions of the CCI;
+B. Explanations of the operational steps, timelines, and key milestones for determining when and how the components of Welfare and Institutions (W&I) Code §14182.17 (d), paragraphs (1) to (9), inclusive, shall be implemented.
+These paragraphs represent the core beneficiary protection provisions of the CCI.

-The process for addressing consumer complaints, including the roles and responsibilities of the departments and health plans and how those roles and responsibilities shall be coordinated.
-The process shall outline required response times and the method for tracking the disposition of complaint cases.
-The process shall include the use of an ombudsman, liaison, and 24-hour hotline dedicated to assisting Medi-Cal beneficiaries navigate among the departments and health plans to help ensure timely resolution of complaints.
+The process for addressing consumer complaints, including the roles and responsibilities of the departments and health plans and how those roles and responsibilities will be coordinated.
+The process outlines required response times and the method for tracking the disposition of complaint cases.
+The process will include the use of an ombudsman, liaison, and 24-hour hotline dedicated to assisting Medi-Cal beneficiaries in navigating among the departments and health plans to help ensure timely resolution of complaints.
+DHCS anticipates a more comprehensive report on the process of posting this information in the next Legislative report.

 A description of how stakeholders were included in the various phases of the planning process to formulate the Transition Plan, and how their feedback shall be taken into consideration after transition activities begin.